MinderooFoundation/OceanOmics-OpenData/tutorial.md

 That's all tumor suppressing genes in various fish, almost all distant relatives of *Enoplosus* showing how little diversity of fish is present in public genomic databases.
 The best hit, *Siniperca*, is a Chinese freshwater fish from a different family, but the same order.

 You can put this DNA into [Logan](https://logan-search.org/), which searches all 'raw' sequencing data and plots where the samples are from.
-This particular sequence hits nothing!
-No metagenomics project has sampled a similar fish (fish DNA makes up very little of metagenomics data, the chance to also hit this particular piece of DNA is very, very low).
+This particular sequence hits a single sample - it looks like we accidentally copy-pasted a [ultra-conserved element (UCE) from *E. armatus*](https://www.ncbi.nlm.nih.gov/sra/?term=SRR16897145), isn't that interesting!
+But no 'regular' metagenomics project has sampled a similar fish (fish DNA makes up very little of metagenomics data, the chance to also hit this particular piece of DNA is very, very low).

 # eDNA - working with environmental DNA data